maidersonn/Cards-Game/README.md

 This project is a card game where you have to make pairs.
 There are three difficulty levels.

-Set up: oper index.html file with Live Server.
+Set up: open index.html file with Live Server.